agony-unleashed/agony-unleashed.github.io/recruitment/faq/index.md

 #### Interview

-Within 5 days, you should receive a private messages through the Agony forums, either inviting your for an interview, or rejecting your application.
+Within five days, you should receive a private messages through the Agony forums, either inviting your for an interview, or rejecting your application.

 Interviews take place on Agony's TeamSpeak channel, and last about 20-30 minutes.